erwindev/college-app-tracker/README.md

 To view the report go to build\reports\cobertura\index.html.

 ## Docker build
-In order to build and push docker images, please login to you [Dockerhub](www.dockerhub.com) account.
+In order to build and push docker images, please login to [Dockerhub](www.dockerhub.com).
 Make sure that you run `gradle assemble` before you do a Docker build.
 ```
 $ docker build -t ealberto/college-app-tracker .